Home

 • a minimum of abnormal reflexes or pyramidal signs after five years

 A few more indicators that you will have a mild or benign multiple sclerosis prognosis are whether or not you are female or male.
 Most women have a more mild case of MS. And more men end up having an aggressive form of multiple sclerosis.
-There are of course exceptions to any "rule".
+There are of course exceptions to this as there are with any "rule".

 Cir has progressed, but not the way we thought he might and also not as quickly.
 We continue to have an active role in his treatment, whether it's traditional medicines or alternative treatments for multiple sclerosis.

 Whatever your multiple sclerosis prognosis turns out to be, there is always hope.
-Each year, actually each day, I am always reading about studies that may eventually lead to a cure.
+Each year, actually almost every day, I am reading about studies that may eventually lead to a cure (or at least a reversal of symptoms or a permanent remission of relapses.